JongkukLee/JongkukJayLeeStudy/contents/algorithm.md

 }
 ```

-Recusive function has to meet two needs: the problem becomes smaller and there is the exit condition.
-In factorial algorithm, line `if (n == 0)` is the exit condition, and line `n * factorial(n – 1)` makes the size of theproblem smaller.
+Recusive function has to implement two requirements: one is that the problem must be reduced and another is there must be the exit condition.
+In factorial algorithm, line third `if (n == 0)` could be the exit condition, and line sixth `n * factorial(n – 1)` makes the problem smaller.
+Finally, the argument n will become 0 in this line and meet the exit condition, then function recusive is finished and return number 1.

 ```cpp
 int factorial (int n)